ValPaliy/portfolio/README.md

-Browse online or clone my portfolio for viewing online.
+Please feel free to browse my portfolio or clone it for viewing later locally.
 Sincerely, Val Paliy.